preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/azure-ad-permissions/index.rst

 .. image:: azure-ad-permissions-graph.png

-More on Invalidate All Users Token
+More on Invalidate All User Token
 ******************************************
 If the button INVALIDATE ALL USER TOKENS is clicked to force a log out from Omnia for all users, only Omnia is affected, not Sharepoint, Office apps, mail or anything else outside Omnia.